YifanQi0318/Week4/README.md

 Added Features

-o (LEVEL 2)Gambler Game//not finished
+o (LEVEL 1)Gambler Game//not finished
 Each player will start with $100, and each player needs to choose the amount to bet each time the game starts,  the winner gets all the money back.

+o (LEVEL 1)Score Counter
+Player will get/lose points after finishing game, and depends on if they are the winner

 o (LEVEL 1) At end of round, players are collectively asked if they want to keep playing.
 Players only enter Y